Intel already cracked the CPU market for some Android models

 with devices like the Motorola RAZR i

-.
-That phone, which just got Jelly Beaned in France the other day
+, which just got Jelly Beaned in France the other day

 , runs on a single-core 2GHz Intel Atom processor using the 32nm manufacturing process.
 Now it looks like the chip maker wants to bring the old Wintel team

 to the world of smartphones.
 An ad in Linkedin reveals that Intel is seeking Windows Phone Engineers.
 The content of the ad also reveals what Intel has in mind as it says that the company is going "beyond PCs and servers to netbooks, handhelds, consumer electronics devices, and more